MicrosoftDocs/win32/desktop-src/lwef/endpointdlp-dlpnotifypostopendocumentfile.md

 # DlpNotifyPostOpenDocumentFile function

-Provides the system with information about a document after an open operation is completed.
+Provides the system with information about a document file after an open operation is completed.

 ## Syntax